 If any of the grounds contained in the Request for Appeal meet the criteria listed in A., B., and/or C. above, the Appeal Chair will notify Parties and their Advisors, the Title IX Coordinator, and, when appropriate, the Investigators and/or the original Hearing Officer of Appeals Officer Decision Granting Request and Grounds for Appeal.
-Similarly, if none of the grounds contained in the Request for Appeal meet the criteria listed in A., B., and/or C. above, the Appeal Chair will notify Parties and their Advisors, the Title IX Coordinator, and, when appropriate, the Investigators and/or the original Hearing Officer of Appeals Officer Decision Granting Request of C. above, the Appeal Chair will notify Parties and their Advisors, the Title IX Coordinator, and, when appropriate, the Investigators and/or the original Hearing Officer of Appeals Officer Decision Denying Request and Ground for Appeal.
+Similarly, if none of the grounds contained in the Request for Appeal meet the criteria listed in A., B., and/or C. above, the Appeal Chair will notify Parties and their Advisors, the Title IX Coordinator, and, when appropriate, the Investigators and/or the original Hearing Officer of Appeals Officer Decision Granting Request and Grounds for Appeal.
+Similarly, if none of the grounds contained in the Request for Appeal meet the criteria listed in A., B., and/or C. above, the Appeal Chair will notify Parties and their Advisors, the Title IX Coordinator, and, when appropriate, the Investigators and/or the original Hearing Officer of Appeals Officer Decision Denying Request and Ground for Appeal.

-When grounds for an appeal are granted, The Appeals Officer will send the other Party and their Advisor, the Title IX Coordinator, and, when appropriate, the Investigators and/or the original Decision-maker(s) determination of any approved ground(s) for appeal.
+When grounds for an appeal are granted, The Appeals Officer will send the other Party and their Advisor, the Title IX Coordinator, and, when appropriate, the Investigators and/or the original Decision- maker(s) determination of any approved ground(s) for appeal.
 If the appeal involves the Title IX Coordinator, Investigator, or Hearing Officer, as necessary, any or each will submit their written responses to the Appeals Officer within seven (7) business days concerning the portion of the appeal that was approved and involves them.